CKalla87/Friend-Finder/README.md

 5. Once you submit your survey you will be matched with someone that has similar criteria in their responses.

+6. Please follow the link to access the site: https://sleepy-tundra-23736.herokuapp.com/

 Enjoy!